-Students may apply for an evaluation of their credits after they have applied for admission through the Student Services Department.
-However, prospective students may confer with the VP of Academic Affairs and/or the VP of Student Services about the likelihood of transferring credit, prior to admission.
 Students are responsible for ensuring that official transcripts of their credit are sent directly from the institution to the Registrar.
-Unofficial transcripts will not be evaluated.

-Students should be aware that reasons for the refusal of transfer credit are course-to-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated
+Unofficial transcripts will not be officially evaluated.
+Students should be aware that reasons for the refusal of transfer credit are course-to-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated.
+Current students who desire guidance on transferring Grace credit to another institution are encouraged to contact the appropriate program dean or the Registrar's Office.
+The acceptance of the transfer of credit from Grace is determined by the receiving institution and not by Grace.

 Transfer of credit will be determined based on an evaluation of the course description and/or course syllabus and its comparability and equivalency with coursework and/or the purpose of the program at Grace.
-Coursework must be validated through an official transcript and must be for work of "B" grade (3.0 on a 4.0 scale) or higher for graduate credit and a "C" grade (2.0 on a 4.0 scale) or higher for undergraduate credit.
+Coursework must be validated through an official transcript and must be for work of "C" grade (2.0 on a 4.0 scale) or higher for graduate (MM, MA(BS), and MDiv) and undergraduate credit and a "B" grade (3.0 on a 4.0 scale) or higher for ThM and DMin credit.

 Exceptions to these guidelines may be granted.
-Questions regarding the transfer of credit should be addressed to the Academic Affairs Office.
+Questions regarding the transfer of credit should be addressed to the Office of Academic Affairs.
 Students may appeal the evaluation of transfer of credit.
-Please see the section in this Catalog entitled, Academic Appeal Process.
+Please see the section in this Catalog entitled Academic Appeals Process.